JimmyCDChen/New-York-Subway/README.md

 ## About The Project

-There are a lot of section that goes into creating a production grade NodeJS application.
+There are a lot of sections that go into creating a production grade NodeJS application.
 In this repository I tried to gather as much as possible.
 This is an ExpressJS application with the following features.

 - Typescript all the way
 - EsLint, Prettier and Husky integration